awsdocs/amazon-vpc-user-guide/doc_source/vpce-gateway-load-balancer.md

 ## Gateway Load Balancer endpoint lifecycle<a name="gwlbe-lifecycle"></a>

-A Gateway Load Balancer endpoint goes through various stages starting from when you create it \(the endpoint connection request\)\.
+A Gateway Load Balancer endpoint goes through various stages, starting from when you create it \(the endpoint connection request\)\.
 At each stage, there might be actions that the service consumer and service provider can take\.

 ![\[Gateway Load Balancer endpoint lifecycle\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/interface-endpoint-lifecycle-diagram.png)